 Public speaking anxiety (Glossophobia) is one of the more common phobias.
 Most people can relate to the experience of feeling deep levels of fear and anxiety speaking in groups settings.

 It is said people who suffer from a public speaking phobia generally have had a negative experience speaking in a group setting early in life.
 It is from this sensitising event that anxiety forms in order to avoid similar future scenarios.

 Often many have no idea from where the anxiety arises.

-Research indicates that public speaking related anxiety is a distinct sub type of social anxiety (1).
 Some of the most confident people in the world have high levels of anxiety in group and public presentations but don’t experience other forms of anxiety in other areas of their life.